-- 1. The proposed project shall implement and incorporate, as applicable, the transportation and traffic quality related mitigation measures as identified in the attached Master Environmental Impact Report SCH No. 2012111015 Fresno General Plan Mitigation Measure Monitoring Checklist dated May 5, 2017. - 2.
-The proposed project shall implement and incorporate the transportation and traffic quality related mitigation measures as identified in the attached Project Specific
+- The proposed project shall implement and incorporate, as applicable, the transportation and traffic quality related mitigation measures as identified in the attached MEIR SCH No. 2012111015 Mitigation Measure Monitoring Checklist dated December 1, 2017. - 2.
+The proposed project shall implement and incorporate the transportation and traffic quality related mitigation measures as identified in the attached Project Specific Mitigation Measure Monitoring Checklist dated December 1, 2017.

 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVII.
-TRIBAL CULTURAL RESOURCES Would the project: a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in PRC section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is? i) Listed or eligible for listing in the California Register of Historical Resources, or in a local X register of historical resources as defined in PRC section 5020.1(k), or, Х ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of PRC section 5024.1.
+TRIBAL CULTURAL RESOURCES Would the project: a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in PRC section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is?
+X

+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in PRC section 5020.1(k), or, Х ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of PRC section 5024.1.
 In applying the criteria set forth in subdivision (c) of PRC section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
-X local register of historical resources as defined in PRC Section 5020.1(k) or a significant resource to a California Native American tribe.
-The proposed site is vacant and is surrounded by other similar uses.
+X